siriusdevs/example/README.md

 This repo's only use is for you to see the example of working with your own repo.
 Keep in mind, that .gitignore file must be also included in .gitignore itself.
-I only uploaded it for you to see.
+I only uploaded it for you to see how it works.